strapi/documentation/docusaurus/docs/dev-docs/providers.md

 ### Example

-Here's an example of how one could create a private `aws-s3` provider:
+To create a private `aws-s3` provider:

 1. Implement the `isPrivate()` method in the `aws-s3` provider to return `true`.
 2. Implement the `getSignedUrl(file)` method in the `aws-s3` provider to generate a signed URL for the given file.